kadeisnextUp/Undergrad-work/UC classes/CS2023/README.md

-PYTHON PROGRAMMING @ UC
+# PYTHON PROGRAMMING @ UC

-This class was in python and I was introduced to machine learning.
+This class was in Python, and I was introduced to machine learning.